Young Single Adults

 Additionally, other Church resources could be available to meet the needs of YSAs.
 See “Resources for YSA Gathering Places” for ideas.

-The stake YSA committee evaluates the local needs of YSAs and uses the Establishing a YSA Gathering Place form to meet local needs.
+The stake YSA committee oversees the gathering place.
+The committee evaluates the needs of local YSAs and follows the process described in Strengthening Young Single Adults to meet local needs.
 The YSA committee oversees the following assignments:

-• If the gathering place is in an institute building, the institute director (or coordinator) plays a key role in supporting the YSA gathering place.
-The director provides religious education, fulfills administrative duties, and works closely with the stake YSA committee to support the creation and coordination of YSA gathering places.
-If the director is the building agent, he or she works with the YSA committee members to make sure appropriate access is granted.
+• Institute representatives play a key role in supporting YSA gathering places regardless of the facility being used.
+These leaders provide religious education, fulfill administrative duties, and work closely with the stake YSA committee to support the creation and coordination of YSA gathering places.
+If the gathering place is in an institute building and the institute director (or coordinator) is the building agent, he or she works with the YSA committee members to make sure appropriate access is granted.

 • Operating funds and budgetary expenditures come from the stake YSA budget (see General Handbook, 14.4.1), supplemented by the area budget as needed.
 Seminaries and Institutes of Religion (S&I) funds are also available for campus institute programs.
 Personal funds from missionary couples should not be used.
 All expenses should be approved by the assigned stake president.